 Best piece of advice you have ever received?

-Ohh this is a tricky one, I’m forever being inspired by so many sources. !
+This is a tricky one.
+I’m forever being inspired by so many sources.
 I love to learn and grow.
 My Nana and Grandma taught me to extend myself beyond what I thought was possible.
-With my background is in Psychology and I’ve become very drawn to values-based action.
+My background is in Psychology so I’ve become very drawn to values-based action.
 Success can only be truly felt by the individual choices you make that align with your values, not through achieving ‘goals’ or life ‘milestones’.
 Think journey, not destination.

 One book everyone should read?
 Why?

 Life of Pi.
 One of my absolutely favourite books that nurtures curiosity for the world, magic, kindness, adventure, and hope.
 This book satisfies the animal lover inside of me and I can’t wait to read it to Georgia.